flamencist/ldap4net/README.md

 ### Native

 OpenLdap native methods can be used directly.
-Native methods implemented in static class LdapForNet.Native.Native:
+Native methods implemented in static class ```LdapForNet.Native.Native```:

 ```cs